Women in the United States Coast Guard

 Linda L. Fagan became the first female four-star admiral in the United States Coast Guard in 2021.

 There have long been women in the United States Coast Guard, with Myrtle Hazard becoming the first woman to enlist in 1918, and women continue to serve in it today.

 History

-Note that some minor wars women served in have been omitted from this history.

 World War I

 During World War I, in January 1918, Myrtle Hazard became the first woman to enlist in the Coast Guard.
 She was the only woman to serve in the Coast Guard during World War I. As there was no official women's uniform at the time, she chose her own ensemble, a middy blouse and a blue pleated skirt.

 Wartime newspapers erroneously reported that twin sisters Genevieve and Lucille Baker were the first women to serve in the Coast Guard; in fact, while they tried to enlist during the war, they were not accepted.

 World War II and after until the Korean War

 On November 23, 1942, the Coast Guard Women's Reserve was created with the signing of Public Law 773 by President Franklin Delano Roosevelt.
 Dorothy Stratton transferred from the Navy WAVES to serve as the Reserve's director.
 Dorothy Tuttle was the first woman to enlist in the Coast Guard Women's Reserve, and in all 11,868 enlisted women and 978 female officers served in it during World War II.
 This included Olivia Hooker, who thus became the first African-American woman to enter the Coast Guard in 1945.
 In all five African-American women served in the Coast Guard Women's Reserve before it was inactivated in 1947, namely Hooker, D. Winifred Byrd, Julia Mosley, Yvonne Cumberbatch, and Aileen Cooke.
 The Coast Guard Women's Reserve was inactivated on July 25, 1947, but was reestablished on a much smaller scale in 1949.